mbilgidhis/twitter-nlp/Readme.md

 This repository is an introduction for how sentiment analysis works using Apache Nifi as processor, MySQL as database storage, and Grafana for showing result.
 It needs docker to be installed on your machine, but if you prefer to install Apache Nifi, MySQL Server, and Grafana manually without docker by yourself, please feel free to do it.
 What you need to do are:
 * Download `core nlp processor` as I mentioned below, and put it in `lib` folder on your Apache Nifi installation.
 * Modify `all-in-one/grafana.ini` as you need.
-* As we used MySQL as our database, you might need to download MySQL driver which had already included in this repository.
+* As we use MySQL as our database, you might need to download MySQL driver which had already been included in this repository.
 Please check `all-in-on/lib` folder.
 * Add `grafana-piechart-panel` plugins for Grafana installation which had already been included in `all-in-one/plugins` folder.
 * Base table is prepared in `sql` folder.
 * Grafana dashboard and Nifi template can be used directly on your instalation.